A place to help people to find understanding why church tradition and experience is often quite different from the simplicity of the New Testament.

 (find a mention of one in the New Testament)

 47. a LITURGY performed by a pastor or priest.

 "Trinity": - a sacred cow but in truth a name invented by men never once given

 in scripture and not a single writer of scripture referred to it .

 If you were a Christian living in 100 AD the word “trinity” had not been invented

 yet.
 It is true, all the above are without a single verse in the New

 Testament scriptures and are red flag warnings of apostasy to one degree or

-to convert you to their way of thinking.
 We can point to the scriptures but only God gives revelation and

 understanding.
 The Lord is a much better instructor than me or